harshnehal1996/ML_OPS/reports/README.md

 > Answer:
 <p align="center"><img src="figures\wandb1.png" alt="city_seg" width="800" height="440"/>
 <p align="center"><img src="figures\wandb2.png" alt="city_seg1" width="800" height="440"/>

+As seen in the figures, we tracked the Train IOU score, Validation IOU score, Train Accuracy and Validation Accuracy.
+The IOU scores tell us the extent of overlap between the predicted segments and the actual segmentation.
+The accuracy score gives us the pixelwise prediction accuracy.
+Both these metrices tell us the extent to which our predictions concur with the ground truth.

 --- question 14 fill here ---